Using the Sirota “No More Tears©” Paper Piecing Method

 Elmer's Disappearing Purple Glue Stick

 Please, keep it simple, and keep in mind that we’re here to learn a new method, and maybe not create the ultimate Sew Many Triangles masterpiece.
 Ideally, we’re looking for as many or as few different fabrics to use.
 Just be sure that there is good contrast.
-Look at all of the pics on the page to help you decide.*Contrasting fabrics make your Sew Many Triangles pattern to shine.
-You'll notice that I used red and teals in the picture.
-The finished product will be simple to construct, yet impactful.
+Look at all of the pics on the page to help you decide.*Contrasting fabrics make your Sew Many Triangles quilt shine.

-*Contrasting fabric means any 2 fabrics in colors that will stand out on their own and make the lines of your quilt top “crisp”.
+*Contrasting fabric means any 2 fabrics in colors or patterns that will stand out on their own and make the lines of your quilt top “crisp”.
 They can be solids or 2 small prints that read as solid from a distance.
 When selecting your fabric, avoid directional prints, large prints, or 2 prints that share a common color.
-Designate fabrics as color 1 and color 2.

-Start with 1 yard of each fabric unless you’re using different fabrics of the same color, and then use scraps and/or fat quarters cut to the specifications below.
+Start with 1 yard of each fabric unless you’re using different fabrics of the same color, or all different colors, scraps and/or fat quarters cut to the specifications below.
 There will be some left over to allow for any whoopses.